 How do I end my employment with NUI Galway?

-From 1 January 2019, you can view details of your ceased employment in myAccount.
+You can view details of your ceased employment in myAccount.
 This is done through the Manage your tax service, which includes your pay and tax details.
 There is a facility to print these employment details if required.

 The Department of Employment Affairs and Social Protection no longer require a P45 for claims as the information we provide to Revenue will suffice.